Enrollment: By Donation

 Requirements

 To fully participate in the program, participants should have reliable access to a computer and a stable internet connection (to join Zoom video calls).
-Please contact Alex (alex@youngagrarians.org) if you need any technical support.
+Please contact the E-Learning team at elearning@youngagrarians.org if you need any technical support.

 Cost